dscho/xkcd/content/comics/2015-7-24-exoplanet-names-2.md

   I'm going to drive this Netherlands joke so far into the ground they'll have to build levees around it to keep the sea out.
 img: https://imgs.xkcd.com/comics/exoplanet_names_2.png
 ---
+{{incomplete transcript|We don't use tables for accessibily, please convert this into a normal transcript!}}

 [Black Hat points with a stick at a slide showing an image of a planet with unknown features marked by questions marks.]

 Kepler-452b